-Clinics on the Fund's project cycle and environmental and social policy /Short video interviews clear understanding on project proposal requirements.
+Clinics on the Fund's project cycle and environmental and social policy /Short video interviews

+Representatives of accredited NIEs were invited to attend the clinics.
+In the clinics, participants had the opportunity to interact one-on-one with secretariat staff and environmental and social safeguards experts to ask questions and gain a clear understanding on project proposal requirements.
 In parallel with the clinics, representatives were invited to have short video interviews on their AF project experience/plans.
 The interview themes covered: a) concrete adaptation benefits the country would get as a result of AF project, b) relevance of the project in the life of ordinary people and vulnerable communities, and c) experience of direct access project implementation compared to the conventional financing model.